jchen42703/go_apis/README.md

    1. Should be able to add databases, caching and change DBs easily
 10. Should be easily tested
     1. Should be able to test business logic separately from DB
+11. Should not overly abstract, but should be abstract enough to be testable
+    1. i.e. only abstract what you need to

 ## Resources